rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-22-site-epistemic-considerations.md

 permalink: /cert_stat_impact/
 certainty: "Somewhat Doubtful"
 status: Draft
-tags: epistemics
+tags: [epistemics, site]
+image: /assets/images/hunting_scene_with_a_harbor_1970.17.103.jpg
 ---

 _This page exists to describe the metrics "Certainty", "Status", and "Impactfulness" that I use on many of my posts.
 I provide explanations of these metrics, and offer some justifications for why I include them on posts._

 ## Certainty

 The _certainty_ metric on each page corresponds to an estimate of my subjective confidence about the accuracy of what I've written.
 "The accuracy of what I've written" refers to whether distribution of feelings engendered in readers by what I've written matches what I intended to have engendered, to how well the set of all claims in a particular post fit together, to how evidenced my claims are, to how well I evaluate how evidenced my evidence is, to how thorough I am in revealing what my uncertainies are, and, among other things, to how predictive what I've written is.

 &emsp; I generated the entries in this list in $\leq 5$ minutes, so I believe that I am likely missing some important considerations for "content accuracy".
 At some point, I will likely 1) spend more time researching best-practices for content communication 2) critize my older posts 3) become better at determining the epistemic accuracy of each claim I make, in addition to the entire "message" that my writing conveys.
 Learning to be less wrong is a journey and, at least thus far, is something that doesn't feel automatic or particularly easy.

 &emsp; With regard to this last entry in my list - "how predictive what I've written is" - the "[Anticipated Experiences](https://www.lesswrong.com/tag/anticipated-experiences)" page on [LessWrong](https://www.lesswrong.com/), especially the post _[Making Beliefs Pay Rent (in Anticipated Experiences)](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences)_ by Eliezer Yudkowsky, captures what I want to achieve with the beliefs I express in my writing.

 > When you argue a seemingly factual question, always keep in mind which difference of anticipation you are arguing about.
 If you can’t find the difference of anticipation, you’re probably arguing about labels in your belief network—or even worse, floating beliefs, barnacles on your network.
 >
 > ...
 >
 > Above all, don’t ask what to believe—ask what to anticipate.
 Every question of belief should flow from a question of anticipation, and that question of anticipation should be the center of the inquiry.
 Every guess of belief should begin by flowing to a specific guess of anticipation, and should continue to pay rent in future anticipations.
 If a belief turns deadbeat, evict it.

 My use of these certainty tags was inspired directly by [Gwern](https://www.gwern.net/About#confidence-tags).
 I believe the following excerpt from Gwern's website is likely illustrative of his thoughts on confidence tags:

 > The “confidence” tag is a little more unusual.
 I stole the idea from [Muflax’s “epistemic state”](https://www.gwern.net/docs/www/webcitation.org/12f0765625025b91cf4160759f55ec997ab13b1a.html) tags; I use the same meaning for “log” for collections of data or links (“log entries that simply describe what happened without any judgment or reflection”) personal or reflective writing can be tagged “emotional” (“some cluster of ideas that got itself entangled with a complex emotional state, and I needed to externalize it to even look at it; in no way endorsed, but occasionally necessary (similar to fiction)”), and “fiction” needs no explanation (every author has some reason for writing the story or poem they do, but not even they always know whether it is an expression of their deepest fears, desires, history, or simply random thoughts).
 I drop his other tags in favor of giving my subjective probability using the [“Kesselman List of Estimative Words”](https://www.gwern.net/docs/statistics/bayes/2008-kesselman.pdf)
 >
 > 1. “certain”
 > 2. “highly likely”
 > 3. “likely”